dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/Snippets.md

 **uni-app Snippets**

-Enter `u`, HBuilderX will display list of uniapp snippets.
+Enter `u`, HBuilderX will display list of uni-app snippets.
 From HBuilderX 1.9.10+, you can use snippets `ifios` and `ifandroid` to check whether it belongs to the iOS and android platforms.

 ## Snippets settings